 Update to the privacy Notice: Our phone system records all calls for training and quality purposes.
 Callers can request call recording is turned off.

-Update on the Covid-19 Spring Booster Programme
+Update on the Flu & Covid-19 Autumn Booster Programme

 The practice is working with the local group of practices to deliver the COVID vaccines at centres across the west of Gateshead.
-The spring booster is for those 75 years or over and those with serious immune suppression (who should have been told by their specialist that they should have a booster)

 How to get in Touch with Us